 - How long do you cook broccoli in a rice cooker/multi-cooker?
 Steaming time for broccoli in a multicooker is 5 to 10 minutes (fully cooked).

-How to cook broccoli in a pan fully?
+How to cook broccoli in boiling water?

 - If you have fresh broccoli, first you need to snap off any left leaves, then clean broccoli by rinsing it with water thoroughly, chop off the main stem from the head of broccoli, and finally cut florets into bite-sized pieces.
 The stalk of broccoli is edible; do not forget to slice it too.

 - Bring a large pan of water to a boil; add salt (half of a teaspoon for 1 liter of water).
 Note that the water in a pot should completely submerge broccoli.